Get a first look at Sam Ryders UK Eurovision Act ahead of the Grand Final

-This Saturday (May 14) the Eurovision Song Contest grand final will be taking place in Turin, Italy.
+The Eurovision Song Contest grand final will be taking place tonight in Turin, Italy.

 And like every year, the UK brings their best act in hopes to claim victory or too at least not end up at the bottom of the leaderboard.